Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Introduction

 At first glance, \cref{mainthm1} improves the bound in \cite{DKM22} of $M_k(n)$ by only a constant multiplicative factor when $k$ is fixed.
 Nevertheless, note that \cref{mainthm1} holds uniformly for $k$ and $n$ as long as $\log k \leq c'\sqrt{\log \log n}$.
-Thus, when $k$ is assumed to be a function of $n$ which increases as $n$ increases, we can break the ``$\log n$ barrier", that is to say, $M_{k}(n)=O(\log n)$, which was obtained in \cite{DKM22, GM20}, and provide a \emph{dramatic} improvement.
-We note that $O(\log n)$ is typically a bound obtained from solely applying Gallagher’s larger sieve. \begin{theorem} There is $k=k(n)$ such that $\log k \asymp \sqrt{\log \log n}$, and
+Thus, when $k$ is assumed to be a function of $n$ which increases as $n$ increases, we can break the ``$\log n$ barrier" in \cite{DKM22}, that is, $M_{k}(n)=O_{k}(\log n)$, and provide a \emph{dramatic} improvement. \begin{theorem} There is $k=k(n)$ such that $\log k \asymp \sqrt{\log \log n}$, and